 To be worn over surgical masks, the Hybrid Cloth Mask can be customized into any individual size (my pattern is available in XXS to XXL, and there are also Customized Patterns for various shapes and needs such as glasses, noses, beards, kids, space, etc.!).
 The combo usually fits gaplessly, is easy to breathe in and reliably stays in place, and we actually find it more comfortable than wearing a loosely fitted surgical mask without a Hybrid Mask on top :)

-We usually wear two-layer or three-layer top masks, which I have sewn in combinations of cotton, polycotton, NWPP (non-woven polypropylene), pellon and / or silk, over surgical masks.
-In contrast to FFP2 / KN95 top masks, I tend to make sure that the materials I use have decent filter properties, in order to further increase the filter efficiency.
-As with FFP2 / KN95 face masks, it is very important to test in advance whether you can breathe without any problems!
+We usually wear two-layer or three-layer top masks, which I have sewn in combinations of NWPP (non-woven polypropylene), polycotton, cotton, pellon and / or silk, over surgical masks.
+In contrast to FFP2 / KN95 top masks, I tend to make sure that the materials I use have decent filter properties, to increase filter efficiency a little.
+As with FFP2 / N95 face masks, it is very important to test in advance whether you can breathe without any problems!

-As mentioned before, we have a medical mask mandate in Germany, and furthermore, we can’t buy high filtration materials such as Filti (at least as far as I know!), so we don’t really have a choice but to double with medical masks.
+As mentioned before, we have a medical mask mandate in Germany, and furthermore, we can’t buy high filtration materials such as Halyard or Filti, so we don’t have a choice but to double with or insert precut medical masks.

-If you live in a place where non-medical masks are allowed and high filtration materials are available, you can not only either (a) sew the filter materials into your mask or (b) use them as a separate insert, but you can also (c) sew (or just staple!) your own filter masks from high filtration materials, which may be even safer than surgical masks.
+If you live in a place where cloth masks are allowed and high filtration materials are available, you can not only either (a) sew the filter materials into your mask or (b) use them as a separate insert, but you can also (c) sew or staple your own filter masks from high filtration materials.
+Alternatively, you can precut medical masks and use them as a filter.

-Compared to filter inserts, double masking is far less fiddly, and bottom masks stay in place better than inserts.
-Sewn-in filters stay in place really well, but are impossible to seperate, so you can’t care for the two kinds of materials the way they need to be cared for.
-Ideally, fabrics should be washed, while filters can sometimes be reused, but should be disposed at the end of their pre-detemined lifespan.
-With seperate masks, you can still keep the cloth part.
+Sewn-in filters reliably stay in place, but are impossible to separate, so you can’t care for the two kinds of materials the way they need to be cared for.
+Ideally, fabrics should be washed, while filters can often be reused, but should be disposed at the end of their pre-detemined lifespan.
+With separate parts, you can keep reusing the cloth mask.

 The Hybrid Cloth Mask on top of Hybrid Instant Masks

-In addition to the Hybrid Cloth Mask, I have created a simplified Hybrid Instant Masks (originally for non-sewers) that is based on the very same pattern and can be sewn (or even stapled!) extremely quick and easy.
-Those two masks fit gaplessly, comfortably, breathable and slip-free on top of each other, and complement each other perfectly!
+In addition to the Hybrid Cloth Mask, I have created a simplified Hybrid Instant Mask (originally for non-sewers :)) that is based on the very same pattern and can be sewn (or even stapled!) extremely quick and easy.
+Those two masks fit gaplessly, comfortably, breathable and slip-free on top of each other, and complement each other perfectly! ➔

 Frequently Asked Questions, Tips and Tricks for Double Masking